 There was one nutrient in particular that got a lot of attention in the early 80’s.

 Beta carotene is a powerful antioxidant.
-It’s a precursor to vitamin A and it is only found in plants.
+It’s a precursor to vitamin A and it’s only found in plants.

-Diets high in Beta carotene have been shown to reduce the risk of chronic disease, including lung cancer.
-Back in the day, people thought that it was specifically the Beta Carotene in plant based diets that made them so effective against lung cancer.
+Diets high in beta carotene have been found to reduce the risk of chronic disease, including lung cancer.
+Back in the day, people thought that it was specifically the beta carotene in plant based diets that made them so effective against lung cancer.

-Naturally, vitamin manufacturers picked up on this and started huge marketing efforts towards promoting Beta Carotene pills.
+Naturally, vitamin manufacturers picked up on this and started huge marketing efforts towards promoting beta carotene supplements.

 Not so much as it turns out.

-There was a study organized in Finland in the mid 80’s to see if the hypotheses of the association with Beta Carotene pills and a decrease risk of lung cancer was in fact supported.
+There was a study organized in Finland in the mid 80’s to see if the hypotheses of the association with beta carotene supplements and a decrease risk of lung cancer was in fact supported.

 The results were pretty shocking and in 1994 they were published in the New England Journal of Medicine.

-This study is just one example of when taken out of context, single synthesized nutrients in pill form do not act the same way in the body as nutrient dense food, and they can in fact, cause more harm than anything else.
+This study is just one example of how when taken out of context, single synthesized nutrients in pill form do not act the same way in the body as nutrient dense food.
+They can, in fact, cause more harm than good.

-Foods that are high in Beta Carotene, by the way are sweet potatoes, carrots, leafy greens, butternut squash, red and yellow peppers and broccoli to name a few.
+Plant foods that are high in beta carotene are sweet potatoes, carrots, leafy greens, butternut squash, red and yellow peppers and broccoli to name a few.
 Make sure to add some of these foods to your next grocery shopping list!

-Now, there are two vitamins that I must briefly go over before I wrap up.
+Now, there are two vitamins that I must briefly review before I wrap up.

-These are the two supplements that are often recommended to people who follow a plant based diet because they are most commonly found in animal based food.
+These are the two supplements that are often recommended to people who follow a plant based diet because they’re most commonly found in animal based foods.

 Let’s start with vitamin D.

 Vitamin D is not really a vitamin at all.
 A vitamin is a nutrient that must be consumed because our body does not make it.
-As it turns out, our body can make vitamin D, all we need is some sunshine and our body will produce all the D we need.
+As it turns out, our body can make vitamin D. All we need is some sunshine each day and our body will produce all the D we need.

-So if you can get out in the sunshine and expose your arms and legs for about 10-15 minutes each day, you will be set in the D department.
-If you live in lets say, England or somewhere else that sunshine doesn’t happen on the daily, then taking a Vitamin D supplement will help with your D levels.
+So if you can get out in the sunshine and expose your arms and legs for about 10-15 minutes each day, you’ll be set in the D department.
+If you live in lets say, England or somewhere else where sunshine doesn’t happen on the daily, then taking a vitamin D supplement will help with your D levels.

 Now let’s see what’s happening with B12.

-B12 isn’t actually made by plants or animals, it’s made by microorganisms that are in animals or in microorganism rich soil.
-In animals, the microorganisms that produces B12 are in the intestinal tract in the large intestines.
+B12 isn’t actually made by plants or animals.
+It’s made by microorganisms that are in animals or in microorganism-rich soil.
+In animals, the microorganisms that produce B12 are in the intestinal tract, in the large intestines.

 Either way, you don’t need much, and taking a B12 supplement has no side effects or long term health related issues.
 You need about 2,000 micrograms (MCG) per week.
-Ho much you get per day isn’t as important because the body stores B12 and releases it as needed.
-If you take 500 MCG 4 times a week you’ll be golden.
+How much you get per day isn’t as important because the body stores B12 and releases it as needed.
+If you take 500 MCG 4 times a week, you’ll be golden.

 Let’s close this sucker down and bring it home.

-At the end of the day, there is no need to spend extra money to stock your cabinets with supplement bottles.
+At the end of the day, there’s no need to spend extra money stocking your cabinets with supplements.

-If you spend a little time in the sunshine each day, eat a variety of whole plant foods, and add some nooch to your food from time to time, you will get all the fat, protein, carbohydrates, vitamins, minerals and phytochemicals that you need to protect your beautiful body from chronic illness and unnecessary disease.
+If you spend a little time in the sunshine each day, eat a variety of whole plant foods, and add some nooch (nutritional yeast) to your food from time to time, you’ll get all the fat, protein, carbohydrates, vitamins, minerals and phytochemicals that you need to protect your beautiful body from chronic illness and disease.

 Combine this with a regular yoga practice and plenty of orgasms and you’re pretty much golden.

-And hey, we all have to buy groceries and eat anyhow.
-We may as well buy stuff that will protect our overall long term health and call it a day.
+And hey, we all have to buy groceries and eat anyway.
+We may as well buy food that will protect our overall long term health and call it a day.